How Old Is "Old Enough" for Contacts?

 Don't sleep with contact lenses unless they are specifically approved for overnight

-While they are more expensive, daily disposable lenses can reduce some of the risks
+Daily disposable lenses are more expensive.
+But they can reduce some of the risks

 that come with wearing contact lenses.